Dome of the Rock: Ayyubids and Mamluks

-Ottoman period (1517–1917)
+Ottomans

 During the Ottoman period, the reign of Suleiman the Magnificent brought Ottoman dynastic patronage to the city, around the same time that the sultan and his wife, Haseki Hürrem Sultan (Roxelana), were also commissioning works in the holy cities of Mecca and Medina.
 Suleiman initiated a major renovation of the Dome of the Rock.
 The most visible legacy of this work was the covering of the exterior with Ottoman-style tiles, which replaced the old Umayyad mosaics.
 This was likely part of an effort to impose a visibly Ottoman mark on this major Islamic holy site.
 Inscriptions on the tiles provide the dates 952 AH (1545–6 CE) and 959 AH (1552 CE), but work continued until the end of Suleiman's reign, if not later.
 Documents show repairs were still incomplete by the time of Murad III and the latter can probably be credited with finishing this work, which included repairs to the lead of the dome.